MohammadaminAlbooyeh/diet_diary/README.md

    ```bash
    docker-compose up --build
    ```
-3. The backend will be available at `http://localhost:8000` and the frontend at `http://localhost:3000` (or as configured).
+3. The backend will be at `http://localhost:8000` and the frontend at `http://localhost:5173` (or as configured).

 ## Frontend
-The frontend is built using React (Vite) and integrates with the backend API to display, add, and delete calorie entries.
-It features a modern dashboard, sidebar, and responsive design.
+The frontend is built with React (Vite) and connects to the backend API.
+It displays, adds, and deletes foods, and shows all stats in real time.

 ### Running the Frontend (Standalone)
 1. Navigate to the frontend directory: